Go to main content

 • Artificial intelligence to detect payroll anomalies before closing

-• Direct API connections with social bodies
+• Direct API connections with social organizations

 • Native electronic signature for document validation